Quorum and Rules of Order

 The Vice President shall perform the duties and exercise the powers of the President during his/her absence or disability.
 He/she shall be a voting member of the Executive Committee and the Board of Directors and serve as Chair of the Conference Committee.
-If he/she is unable or unwilling to complete the term, the President shall, with the majority approval of all the other Executive Committee members, appoint a member to serve as vice president for the remainder of the term.
+If he/she is unable or unwilling to complete the term, the current sitting President shall, with the majority approval of all the other Executive Committee members, appoint a member to serve as vice president for the remainder of the term.

 Section 4: Secretary

 The Secretary shall preserve in the books of the Association true minutes of the proceedings of all meetings.
 He/she shall be a voting member of the Executive Committee and the Board of Directors.
-If the Secretary, for any reason, is unable or unwilling to complete the term of office, the President shall, with the majority approval of all other Executive Committee members, appoint a member to serve as Secretary for the remainder of the term.
+If the Secretary, for any reason, is unable or unwilling to complete the term of office, the current sitting President shall, with the majority approval of all other Executive Committee members, appoint a member to serve as Secretary for the remainder of the term.